 - You work or have worked at least 39 Sundays in a twelve-month period.

-- The business circumstances allow for it.
+- The business conditions allow for it.

 This does not mean that you must have worked 39 Sundays before you are entitled to a weekend off.
 Does your employer want to schedule you for more than 39 Sundays?
-Then you must give your consent for this.
+Then you must give your permission for this.

 - You have been employed for at least six months.